Hosting and bandwidth provided by MacHost.

-What external storage is available for the Mac mini "Core"?
+What external storage is available for the Intel Mac mini?

-Although you can connect effectively any USB, USB 2.0, or Firewire-based hard drive, there are a variety of drives designed for use specifically with the Mac mini systems.
+Although you can connect effectively any USB or USB 2.0 hard drive (or a Firewire "400" or "800" drive to a compatible Mac mini), there are a variety of drives designed for use specifically with the Mac mini systems.
 These hard drives mirror the appearance of the Mac mini and sit underneath the computer.
 Some also provide additional ports as well as additional storage.

 Photo Credit: MicroNet Technology